rustwasm/book/src/game-of-life/time-profiling.md

 ## Growing our Game of Life Universe

+> ⚠️ This section utilizes example screenshots from Firefox.
+While all modern
+> browsers have similar tools, there might be slight nuances to working with
+> different developer tools.
+The profile information you extract will be
+> essentially the same, but your mileage might vary in terms of the views you
+> see and the naming of different tools.

 What happens if we make our Game of Life universe larger?
 Replacing the 64 by 64 universe with a 128 by 128 universe (by modifying `Universe::new` in `wasm-game-of-life/src/lib.rs`) results in FPS dropping from a smooth 60 to a